 Once the bodice is centered and the bottom points pinned, wrap the edges of the bodice piece around the edges of the apron; just pull it around the edge of the apron and pin it.
 My daughter doesn’t like scratchy fabrics near her neck, so I folded down the top of the bodice (maybe a 1/2 inch) and used the already-finished apron as the top.

-The longest part of sewing the bodice was switching between the different colors of threads (black for velvet, yellow for gold ribbon, and white for blue satin – the light blue I had was not a match).
+The longest part of sewing the bodice was switching between the different colors of threads (black for velvet, yellow for gold ribbon, and white for blue satin.

-The last little bit for this sucker is the flower detail on the bottom of the dress [template included in the template detail for the bodice here].
+The last little bit for this Princess Anna dress up apron is the flower detail on the bottom of the dress [template included in the template detail for the bodice here].
 No need to glue it, just pin and sew them on.
 Again, I stitched straight through the center of the felt to secure the stem and outlined the flower.